-McLean Hospital, the largest psychiatric affiliate of Harvard Medical School, announced today that Kerry J. Ressler, MD, PhD, will assume the roles of Chief Scientific Officer and Chief of the Depression and Anxiety Disorders Division, effective August 1, 2015.
+McLean Hospital, the largest psychiatric affiliate of Harvard Medical School, announced today that Kerry J. Ressler, MD, PhD, will assume the roles of Chief Scientific Officer and Chief of the Division of Depression and Anxiety Disorders, effective August 1, 2015.
 He will also hold the James and Patricia Poitras Endowed Chair in Psychiatry at McLean Hospital, thanks to a generous gift from longtime hospital supporters Patricia and James Poitras.

 “These are extraordinarily exciting times in our field with great opportunity to translate scientific findings into better care.
 Dr. Ressler is among the foremost translational scientists of this era, and thus we could not be more enthusiastic about his joining McLean to lead us in these efforts,” said Scott L. Rauch, MD, president and psychiatrist in chief for McLean.